 Stepford Smiler: During her relationship with Shou, Kyouko made a concerted effort to never cry in front of him because she knew it upset him. when she worked in his family's ryokan she hid her feelings to not let the customers know she was upset.
 Which is one of the reasons why they wanted her to inherit the ryokan.

-Yamato Nadeshiko: A deconstructed version, a former Stepford Smiler to be specific.
+Yamato Nadeshiko: A played for drama version.
 She had the strength of will to put up with a shitty life to support Shou without complaining.
 After the break up, she put that inner iron to a different use.

 Jerkass <-> Jerk with a Heart of Gold: He jumps between the two but remains more of a jerkass.
 His kindness is shown in the Dark Moon arc toward Kyoko but because she constantly attacks him when he really is trying to be nice to her, he ends up lashing back and goes back to being a jerk.